FedLLM-Align: Feature Extraction From Heterogeneous Clients: Proposed Methodology: FedLLM-Align

-In the second stage, each serialized sequence is passed through a frozen pretrained LLM, producing a semantic embedding:

-Among the supported backbones, DistilBERT provides a lightweight six-layer distilled BERT model that balances efficiency with representational quality, while ALBERT\cite{lan2019albert} applies parameter sharing to achieve memory efficiency with competitive embedding quality.
-Importantly, these LLM backbones remain frozen during training.
-This design choice minimizes communication overhead by ensuring that only classifier weights are exchanged, preserves the pretrained semantic knowledge of the models, and supports deployment across clients with limited computational resources.
+At the second stage, each serialized sequence is passed through a frozen pretrained LLM, producing a semantic embedding, Among the supported backbones, DistilBERT provides a lightweight six-layer distilled BERT model that balances efficiency with representational quality, while ALBERT\cite{lan2019albert} applies parameter sharing to achieve memory efficiency with competitive embedding quality.
+It is worth noting that these LLM backbones remain frozen during the training process.
+This design choice reduces the communications overhead, e.g., over bandwidth-limited wireless links, by ensuring that only the classifier weights are exchanged, preserves the pretrained semantic knowledge of the models, and supports deployment across clients with limited computational resources at the network edge.